wpswings/membership-for-woocommerce/README.txt

 * The text on the Buy Now Button can be changed to Dynamic Text
 * Add a shortcode to display the membership template column
 * Comments on your protected posts will be protected by default
-* Membership plans on the individual products.
+* Membership plans on individual products.
 * Dynamic CSS to become a member button.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE MEMBERSHIP FOR WOOCOMMERCE PRO PLUGIN ==

 The admin has enough features in the  Membership for WooCommerce plugin, but things will get even better in the premium version of  Membership for WooCommerce Pro.

 > Note:  Get [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=membership-org-page&utm_campaign=membership-pro)